rainbow-cards/rainbow-cards.github.io/index.md

 ## Developer Guide
 - First, [install Meteor](https://www.meteor.com/install), and [GitHub Desktop](https://desktop.github.com/).
 - Second, go to [the Manoa Rainbow Cards repo](https://github.com/rainbow-cards/rainbow-cards.github.io), click the "Code" dropdown and clone the digits repo (i.e. using the "Open with GitHub Desktop" option).
-- Third, cd into the app/ directory of your local copy of Manoa Rainbow Cards, and install third party libraries via cmd or PowerShell:
+- Third, cd into the app/ directory of your local copy of <b>Manoa Rainbow Cards</b>, and install third party libraries via cmd or PowerShell:

 ```
 $ meteor npm install